Gi60s/openapi-enforcer-middleware/README.md

 app.use(enforcer);
 ```

-The code above is equivalent to the following [advanced usage](#advanced-usage) example:
+The example above is equivalent to the following advanced usage example.
+Advanced usage allows you specify exactly what middleware to run in the enforcer middleware context.
+Middleware run in the enforcer context works the same as normal express middleware except that responses will be validated.

 ```js
 const Enforcer = require('openapi-enforcer-middleware');